Wine for Christmas starters, brunches & canapés

-In this blog post I give some suggestions for wines that will complement seasonal starters and other foods typically served at Christmas.
-I cover in two separate blog posts a) main courses typically served at Christmas and suggestions for suitable wines and
+In this blog post I give some suggestions for wines that will complement seasonal starters, brunches and party foods typically served at Christmas.
+I cover in two separate blogposts

 There are no hard and fast rules for wine at this time of year as we tend to eat such a wide range of foods that it is difficult to find wines to complement all of the different flavours.
 The main aim in general should be to match the weight of the dish with the body of the wine.